Noomi Rapace (née Norén; born December 28, 1979 in Hudiksvall, Sweden) is a Swedish actress.

-- Action Girl: Kicks a whole lot of ass in the Dragon Tattoo movies.
+- Action Girl: She kicks a whole lot of ass in the Dragon Tattoo movies.

 - Dark Action Girl: As Leilah in Bright.

-- Doing It for the Art: Has been quoted as saying there needs to be more of this in cinema.
+- Doing It for the Art: She's been quoted as saying there needs to be more of this in cinema.
 Or, at least, Swedish cinema needs more of this.

 - She dyed her hair white and wore bright blue contact lenses for her role as Leilah in Bright.

 - The Maiden Name Debate: Born Noomi Norén, married actor Ola Norell in 2001 and both changed their surname to Rapace, which means "bird of prey" in French and Italian.
 They divorced in 2011, by which point both of them had become too well known to change their stage names back.

 - Ms. Fanservice: Most of her roles have at least a topless scene.
 She has no problem being naked on camera.